Protect Buildings From Moisture With Waterproofing Solutions in Exterior Painting

 Types of Waterproofing

-Elastomeric coatings offer maximum waterproofing for your exterior.
-Made from acrylics, urethanes or silicones, they create a rubbery, flexible coating that expands and contracts with the surface.
-Elastomerics require two coats for the best protection but can last 10-15 years.
+Elastomeric coatings offer maximum protection.
+Made from acrylics, urethanes, or silicones, they create a flexible, rubber-like layer that expands and contracts with the surface.
+Two coats are recommended for best results, and these coatings can last 10–15 years.

 Application

-With regular inspections and touch-up as needed, a high-quality waterproofing solution can help ensure your home's exterior lasts for years to come.
-Protect your investment and give your home the defense it deserves against the elements.
+With regular inspections and touch-ups, a quality waterproofing solution can protect your exterior for years, safeguarding your investment against the elements.

 Common Sources of Moisture Damage on Building Exteriors